tomcsmith1990/sql-server/objects/dml-trigger.md

 DML (data manipulation language) triggers are fired automatically on DML events (`INSERT|UPDATE|DELETE`).

+DML triggers can be created on tables or views.

 DML triggers are classified into two types:

 - `AFTER` (or `FOR`) triggers, which fire after the DML event